 There are also wolves, deer, and moose that may be seen in the region, making Admiralty Island a top destination for those interested in wildlife viewing.

 See Related: Best Places to Visit in Alaska

 The Battle of Baltimore, which inspired Francis Scott Key to write the United States’ national anthem “The Star-Spangled Banner,” took place in Fort McHenry in Maryland.

 The visitors may learn about the area’s rich historic past at this national monument, visit the Star Fort, and see the officer’s residences.

 The National Historic Sites are open daily from 9 am to 5 pm, and the park grounds are open from 6 am to 10 pm.
-The Fort McHenry National Monument is also wheelchair accessible.
+The monument is also wheelchair accessible, which allows all visitors to enjoy Fort McHenry National Monument activities.